santjg/markdown-cv/index.md

 ## Currently

-Rising Fifth Year MD-PhD Student at the University of Colorado Anschutz Medical Campus PhD Student in the Lab of Daniel J. Denman, PhD
+Fifth Year MD-PhD Student at the University of Colorado Anschutz Medical Campus PhD Student in the Lab of Daniel J. Denman, PhD

 ### Research Interests